department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/edu-direct-deposit/design/usability-testing/dd-edu-convo-guide.md

 ## Usability tasks
 User is directed to the prototype.
 - I have a link in chat to the prototype we're testing; **please click on it.** (Clicks on prototype link to DD-EDU prototype)
-- For the purpose of this test, we'll say you've moved.
 - We'll be using made-up scenarios that may not necessarily apply to you.
 We'll be filling-out a small form (or forms), and you're free to use whatever info comes to mind--fake numbers are fine.
 - Nothing will be submitted because this is a prototype.
 However, we're recording this, so please don't use real account numbers--1234567890 etc. should work.
+- For the purpose of this test, we'll go with what we said earlier: you moved changed banks so you need VA to make deposits into your new account.

 ### Task 1 / View direct deposit info / 5 minutes
 User reviews direct deposit information available for one or both payment types.
 - Please take a **look at this screen and find the direct deposit information for educational payments.**
 - Describe what else is on this screen? ...What other payments types do you see?
 - Why do you think there are two sets of payment info?
-- What could you do if you thought you were the victim of fraud?
+- If you thought you were the victim of bank fraud, what could you do?

 #### Things to look for:
 - How quickly does the user find the DD info?